|Nutrition Facts (per serving)|

 Add 1/3 to 1/2 cup of whole milk and mix until the peanut butter mixture is completely dissolved.

-Add the remaining milk, heavy cream, whiskey, and vanilla extract.
-Stir well to mix thoroughly.
-Cover and chill in the refrigerator for at least 2 hours (or up to 24 hours).
+Add the remaining milk, heavy cream, whiskey, and vanilla.
+Stir well.
+Cover and chill in the refrigerator for at least 2 hours, or up to overnight.

-When ready to churn, give the chilled ice cream base a final stir before pouring it into the ice cream maker.
+When ready to churn, give the chilled ice cream base a final stir.

-Freeze the ice cream according to the manufacturer's instructions.
+Pour it into the ice cream maker and churn according to the manufacturer's instructions.

-Transfer the churned ice cream into a freezer container.
-To add a chocolate swirl, use a rectangular container and work quickly while scooping in layers: Drizzle chocolate syrup on top of each layer and use a knife or chopstick to gently swirl it into the ice cream (Don't mix too much or you'll lose the swirl).
-Cover with a tight lid and place in the freezer until fully set up (overnight is best).
+Transfer the churned ice cream into a freezer container or metal loaf pan.
+To add a chocolate swirl, use a rectangular container and work quickly while scooping in layers.
+Drizzle chocolate syrup on top of each layer and use a knife or chopstick to gently swirl it into the ice cream (Don't mix too much or you'll lose the swirl).
+Cover with a tight lid or plastic wrap and place in the freezer until fully set up (overnight is best).